cybozu-go/moco/docs/example_mysql_cluster.md

 The logging containers mount several volumes including `var-log`.
 `var-log` is not listed explicitly in `volumes` because they are managed by MOCO.

-The ConfigMaps used to give the configuration of Filebeat have general names, `err-fluent-bit-config` and `slow-fluent-bit-config`, because they can be shared among multiple MySQLClusters.
+The ConfigMaps used to give the configuration of Fluent Bit have general names, `err-fluent-bit-config` and `slow-fluent-bit-config`, because they can be shared among multiple MySQLClusters.

 .spec.podTemplate.spec.volumes
 ------------------------------